How To Make Money As An Author: A Step By Step Process

 4. Public Speaking

 Public speaking is another excellent avenue to make money on your book.
 That’s because when you speak on topics related to your novel, the results are two-fold.
 First, someone may want to learn more about you and look you up and find your book.
 Likewise, the topic you speak on could pique the interest of another person who wants to learn more.
 That person may ask you for more information which prompts you to talk about your book.
+A public speaking coach can help you make the most impact.

 Here are a few avenues where you can use public speaking to help you make money on your book: